Lemoncode/webpack-by-sample/00 Intro/01 Import/README.md

   npm start
   ```

-  It is time to dobule-click on the `index.html` and check that the new average function is up and running and has been included in the `bundle.js` file.
+  It is time to double-click on the `index.html` and check that the new average function is up and running and has been included in the `bundle.js` file.

   ![running webpack 2](../../99%20Readme%20Resources/00%20Intro/01%20Import/result.png)